 Be sure to add social media icons in an email signature.
 Your employees will not only follow you on LinkedIn and approve your skills, but also they might prefer contacting you via social networks over giving a call.

-Internal company newsletter for employees are not a part of email marketing, consequently, there is no need to send them out on a regular basis.
-Certainly, unless we are speaking about a monthly report email — it should be sent out on the exact same day of a month.
+Internal company newsletters for employees are not part of email marketing.
+Consequently, there is no need to send them out on a regular basis.
+Certainly, unless we are speaking about monthly company reports with company milestones and key takeaways — they should be sent out on the exact same day of a month.

 In other cases, you are to send company newsletters only when you have news to share.

-There are numerous internal company newsletter ideas, and you should only those that fit your company.
-Stick to the tips named above, and certainly remember to stay on-brand.
+There are numerous internal company newsletter ideas, and you should use only those that fit your company culture.
+Here are some internal company newsletter ideas to keep your team engaged: